 Part of Intermountain Healthcare, Primary Children’s Hospital employs several professionals from University of Utah Health Care in pediatric medical treatment.
 It is located alongside University of Utah Hospital.

-The University of Utah School of Medicine houses some University of Utah Health Care’s medical clinics and many of the medical school departments.
+The University of Utah School of Medicine houses some of University of Utah Health's medical clinics and many of the medical school departments.
 It is attached to the hospital and a short walk from other buildings on campus.

 St. Mark's Hospital offers a variety of services and specialties, including cardiology, orthopedics, women's health, high-risk pregnancy, senior health services, and more.
 With a 135-year history, St. Mark's has achieved numerous national recognitions, including being ranked in the top 10 percent of hospitals nationally for joint replacement surgery, pulmonary care, critical care, and general surgery.

-U of U Hospital is the anchor point for University of Utah Health Care, which now encompasses four hospitals and 10 neighborhood centers.
-With roughly 1,000 board-certified physicians, patients have access to 200 different medical specialties.
+U of U Hospital is the anchor point for University of Utah Health, which now encompasses four hospitals and 12 neighborhood centers.
+With roughly 1,000+ board-certified physicians, patients have access to 200 different medical specialties.